Cataract surgery is the most common surgery that Singaporeans encounter in our adult lives.

 In some cases, if your cataract is very mild and you wish to delay its progression, you may use eyedrops.
 These eyedrops suppress the progression of senile cataracts by altering the lens proteins and preventing lens degeneration.

-It’s applied 4 times a day and has no side effects.
+They are applied four times a day and have no side effects.
 However, these eyedrops cannot reverse or cure a mature cataract.

 In the interim period when your cataract is not severe enough to warrant surgery, you can get a pair of prescription glasses to improve your vision.

 Since the cataract frequently changes the degree of your eyesight, it's helpful to make a new pair of glasses at least once a year to keep your prescription up to date.

 I have seen many patients with mild cataracts who manage well with eyedrops and/or yearly changes in spectacles.
 They are able to maintain functional vision for 3-5 years without needing to go for surgery.

 Cataract surgery takes only 30 minutes, and is usually done as a day surgery.
 There's no need to stay overnight.

 Some surgeons like to perform cataract surgery on their patients with as little anaesthesia as possible.

 This means that patients are lightly sedated so they may be aware of what’s going on during the procedure and are able to ‘co-operate’ with their surgeons’ instructions to keep still.

 Personally, I prefer to have my patients fully sedated and completely asleep so that they are unaware of the procedure and fully comfortable.